orbs-network/ton-access/README.md

 * `network` - override which TON network do you want to use:
   * `mainnet` - TON mainnet (default)
-  * `testnet` - the first TON testnet
+  * `testnet` - (supported only in toncenter-api-v2) the first TON testnet
-  * `sandbox` - the second TON testnet created by TON whales and used by TonHub
+  * `sandbox` - (supported only in toncenter-api-v2) the second TON testnet created by TON whales and used by TonHub

 &nbsp;